Long-term studies Working group

 The main goals of the working group are the quality-controlled collection, archival and analysis of the Helgoland Roads phytoplankton, zooplankton and physico-chemical time series at Helgoland.
 An intensified collaboration with the sister time series at the Waddenseastation Sylt as well as continued collaboration with national and international partners are further goals

 Ecological, physical and chemical time series are an essential tool for the study of climate-related topics.
 They can document long-term changes in the environment and also serve as background data for experimental studies.
 Helgoland has a long tradition in ecological time series research and the scientists of the Biological Station Helgoland produce a number of extremely valuable time series that have been used for scientific research by scientists around the world.
 The core time series are known as Helgoland Roads and comprise phytoplankton and zooplankton as well as physico-chemical parameters.
 But several shorter time series and spatio-temporal datasets also exist and Helgoland scientists are jointly setting standards by linking these data through detailed documentation , quality control and data management to facilitate detailed analyses long-term ecological change and their societal consequences.

 The most important Helgoland Roads time series are described below.

 Helgoland Roads forms an important component of the overall pool of the AWIs time series which comprises 30 individual time series resourcees ranging from physical and chemical time series via periglacial to a range of biodiversity data sets (see LTO@AWI)

-The Biologische Anstalt Helgoland has a long tradition in the generation, archival and analysis of ecological time series.
-The first temperature and salinity data sets were measured in 1873.
-The first macroalgal data sets were also generated in the 19th century.
+The Biologische Anstalt Helgoland has a long tradition in the generation, archival and analysis of marine, ecological time series.
+The first temperature and salinity time series were started in 1873.
+The earliest macroalgal data were also collected in the 19th century.

 Since 1962 phytoplankton samples have been counted using the Uthermöhl method.